tugberkugurlu/go-bloggy/README.md

  matter block inside the markdown file of each post.
  - [github.com/gosimple/slug](https://github.com/gosimple/slug): URL-friendly slugify with multiple languages support.
 I used this to generate tag URLs.
+ - [gorilla/feeds](https://github.com/gorilla/feeds): feeds is a web feed generator library for generating RSS, Atom and JSON feeds from Go applications.
+I used this to generate my RSS feed.

 Also, big thanks to people who contributed to below content which helped me implement this using Go, and Semantic UI: